Splyth/slack_bot/README.md

   @BOT_NAME gif me - use text after command to query giphey for gif

   @BOT_NAME sticker me - use text after command to query giphey for sticker

+  @BOT_NAME tableflip - responds with a tableflip emoji

+  @BOT_NAME putitiback - responds with a reversetableflip emoji

+  @BOT_NAME flipcoin - responds with either head or tails

 # Environment Variables
   BOT_TOKEN is the slack apps token more info is (here:)[https://api.slack.com/bot-users]